d3vilh/LLaMA-arm/README.md

 ```shell
 ./main -m ./models/7B/ggml-model-q4_0.bin -t 4 -n 128 -p "What is DSLU?"
 ```
+`-m` is to direct llama.cpp to the model you want it to use; `-t` is the number of threads;
+`-n` is the number of tokens to predict;
+`-p` is your prompt.

 ### Interactive mode:
-If you want a more ChatGPT-like experience, you can run in interactive mode by passing -i as a parameter.
+If you want a more ChatGPT-like experience, you can run in interactive mode by passing `-i` as a parameter.
 In this mode, you can always interrupt generation by pressing `Ctrl+C` and enter one or more lines of text which will be converted into tokens and appended to the current context.
 You can also specify a reverse prompt with the parameter `-r "reverse prompt string"`.
 This will result in user input being prompted whenever the exact tokens of the reverse prompt string are encountered in the generation.
 A typical use is to use a prompt which makes LLaMa emulate a chat between multiple users, say Alice and Bob, and pass `-r "Philipp:"`.

 Default arguments using default 7B model